 - Article 3 Chinese-language names shall take the following form: - 1.
 Surname first, given name second; should an applicant not have a surname, a given name may be registered. - 2.
-No space or symbol may be put between the surname and the given name. - Article 4 The ethnic name or Han Chinese name of a Taiwan indigenous person or other ethnic minority may be listed in Romanized form together with the name in Chinese characters and is not subject to the restriction in paragraph 1 of Article 1.
+No space or symbol may be put between the surname and the given name. - Article 4 The ethnic name or Han Chinese name of a Taiwan indigenous person may be registered in the indigenous script together with the name in Chinese characters; the ethnic name or Han Chinese name of a member of another ethnic minority may be registered in Romanized form together with the name in Chinese characters.
+Neither is subject to the restriction in Paragraph 1 of Article 1.